-In storytelling, it can be extremely valuable to be able to compare a new idea to something the audience already knows.
+In any story, it is extremely valuable to be able to compare a new idea to something the audience already knows.
 One of the best tools to do this is the simile.
-So, what is a simile used for?
-They can make dialogue, characters, or themes of a story more relatable.
-From outrageous comedies like Step Brothers to heartfelt dramas like Forrest Gump, similes are a great writing tool.
-Understanding the difference between simile vs. metaphor, and how a simile are used is essential for any well-rounded writer.
-Before we dive into any simile examples in film, you may be wondering what does simile mean?
+Similes can make dialogue, characters, or themes of a story more relatable and easier to understand.
+Understanding what a simile is, the difference between simile vs. metaphor, and how a simile can be used in storytelling is essential for any well rounded writer.
+Before we dive into any simile examples in film and beyond, you may be wondering what the word means.

 SIMILE DEFINITION